Solar PV and Agriculture Information

 The SMART Program

-The Massachusetts Department of Energy Resources (DOER) has established the Solar Massachusetts Renewable Target (SMART) Program, which began regulating incentives associated with new solar photovoltaic (PV) development in the state on November 26, 2018.
+In 2018, the Massachusetts Department of Energy Resources (MA DOER) established the Solar Massachusetts Renewable Target (SMART) program as a successor to the state’s Solar Renewable Energy Credit (SREC II) program.
+SMART regulations took effect on November 26, 2018 and were updated via an Emergency Regulation in April 2020.
 The fact sheets and information on this website were developed by UMass Clean Energy Extension to help farmers and solar developers navigate the SMART program.
-The full regulations and guidelines associated with the SMART program are available on the DOER website.
+The full regulation and guidelines which govern the program are available on the MA DOER website.
 Additional information, including application instructions, is available at http://masmartsolar.com.

 SMART Program Incentives

-The SMART program promotes installation of certain types of grid-connected solar photovoltaic (PV) arrays through incentives based on a price per kWh.
-This incentive will appear as a “tariff” credited to the solar array owner on his/her electricity bill.
-Solar thermal systems and off-grid solar PV will not qualify for incentives under this program.
+The SMART program promotes installation of certain types of grid-connected solar photovoltaic (PV) arrays through incentives based on a fixed price per kWh of electricity generated.
+These incentives appear as a “tariff” payment provided to the solar array owner.
+Solar thermal systems and off-grid solar PV do not qualify for incentives under this program.

-We have developed a series of fact sheets that describe various aspects of integrating solar PV on your farm under the SMART program.
+The following fact sheets address various aspects of solar development on farms under the SMART program:

-Fact sheets outlining general options for solar PV on your farm:
+Fact sheets outlining general considerations for solar PV on farms and other properties:

 - Solar PV Options for Your Farm: An Overview